dusk-network/plonk/docs /notes-pa.md

-The notes within this module explain the inner workings of the permuatation argument for SNARKS.
+The notes within this module explain the inner workings of the permutation argument for SNARKS.